 Citi® Diamond Preferred® Card - 21 Month Balance Transfer Offer

 Our editor's take:

-One of the longest zero-percent introductory APRs you can find - 21 months on both balance transfers and purchases.
+One of the longest zero-percent introductory APRs you can find - 21 months on balance transfers and 12 months on purchases.

 Even if they manage to avoid debt, after all their wedding and honeymoon costs many couples begin married life with little or nothing in the way of savings.
 Unfortunately, that doesn't stop unavoidable (and sometimes unexpected) expenses from popping up.
 If your car needs new tires, your roof is in desperate need of repairs or your washing machine dies, you might just have to bite the bullet and borrow.
 The same applies if you're reading this before The Big Day, and are working out how to pay for some wedding-related expenses.

-What you need is a credit card that offers a long, low introductory APR on purchases.
+What you need is a credit card that offers a long, low introductory APR on balance transfers.
 How does 21 months with a zero-percent introductory APR sound?
-That's the deal that the Citi® Diamond Preferred® Card (Citi is a CardRatings.com advertiser) offers on new purchases as well as balance transfers.
-After that, the APR will be 11.99-21.99 percent, based upon your creditworthiness, so be sure you can comfortably pay down the balance by the time the introductory rate expires.
+That's the deal that the Citi® Diamond Preferred® Card (Citi is a CardRatings.com advertiser) offers on balance transfers to go along with 12 months of no interest on purchases.
+After that, the APR will be based upon your creditworthiness, so be sure you can comfortably pay down the balance by the time the introductory rate expires.
 It also helps that this card charges no annual fee.
-You'll also be able to earn Citi Easy Deals(SM) Points for the purchases you make with your card, which you can redeem for online deals on name-brand merchandise, gift cards and even local deals.

 Our editor's take:

 If you are looking for a no-hassle cash-back card, look no further than Citi's new offering.
 Earn cash back twice on every purchase - 1 percent when you buy, 1 percent when you pay for those purchases.
 No need to deal with rotating categories, spending caps, or annual fees.